beajoynes/netbox-evaluation/plugins/branching-plugin.md

 * How do I 'lock' the main branch, and allocate permissions/ levels of approval to branch merging?
 - In configuration : `main_schema` (default public) ? and `merge_validators`
+- Change management plugin (available only with enterprise and cloud editions)
 * What counts as a conflict?
 What is it checking pre merge?